 In the late 1980s, Ed worked in the peace movement.
 He organized the Iowa stretch of The Great Peace March and founded Des Moines Campaign for Nuclear Disarmament.
 Well-versed in the writings of Mahatma Gandhi, Ed became friends with Gandhi’s granddaughter, Sumitra Kulkarni, and traveled to India in 1995, staying with her and her family and studying ways in which modern Indians continue to use Gandhi’s ideas of non-violence to address contemporary social and political problems.

-From 1993 – 2006, Ed served fourteen years in the Iowa Legislature, representing residents of downtown Des Moines, the surrounding neighborhoods and the City’s northeast side.
-As a state lawmaker, Ed worked to give a voice to the voiceless, including family farmers, workers, the poor, minorities, prisoners and the GLBT community.
+From 1993 – 2006, Ed served fourteen years in the Iowa Legislature, representing residents of downtown Des Moines, the surrounding neighborhoods, and the City’s northeast side.
+As a state lawmaker, Ed worked to give a voice to the voiceless, including family farmers, workers, the poor, minorities, prisoners, and the LGBTQ community.
 He led the way on several key initiatives, including efforts to address urban sprawl, reforming laws to protect land from eminent domain, ending corporate giveaway programs, opposition to the death penalty, reforming the delivery of human services, opposition to the official English bill, and marriage equality for gay and lesbian couples.
-His 1996 speech in defense of GLBT equality gained him an invitation from Congressman Barney Frank to testify before the U.S. Congress.
+His 1996 speech in defense of LGBT equality gained him an invitation from Congressman Barney Frank to testify before the US Congress.

 In 1998, Ed helped found 1000 Friends of Iowa, a land-use and anti-urban sprawl group.
 He served as its executive director for five years.
 In June of 2006, he ran for Governor in the four-way Democratic primary, receiving 26% of the vote.
 Ed also ran for Congress in 2008, losing to incumbent Leonard Boswell in the primary.

 In 2009, Ed began a career as a talk show host with the Fallon Forum.
-It remains one of the few independent talk shows in Iowa, and currently broadcasts on six radio stations — four in Iowa and in New Orleans, LA and Fayette, MO.
+It remains one of the few independent talk shows in Iowa, and currently broadcasts on six radio stations — two in Iowa and in four other states.

 In March of 2015, Ed walked 400 miles along the length of the proposed Dakota Access Pipeline.
 He continued his work to advocate for the farmers and landowners he met during that walk, and fought hard to stop the pipeline.
 That battle continues in the courts.